Judge defends move to toss Palin's libel case against NYT

 U.S. District Judge Jed S. Rakoff said in a written decision released Tuesday that he was “frank to confess” that he was unfamiliar with the term “push notifications” and did not “fully appreciate the potential for jurors to be involuntarily informed” about his plans.

-The one-time Republican vice-presidential candidate’s libel lawsuit centered on the newspaper’s 2017 editorial falsely linking her campaign rhetoric to a mass shooting, which Palin asserted damaged her reputation and career.
+The libel lawsuit by Palin, a one-time Republican vice-presidential candidate, centered on the newspaper’s 2017 editorial falsely linking her campaign rhetoric to a mass shooting, which Palin asserted damaged her reputation and career.

 Rakoff said he thought it was fair to all parties not to wait for the jury’s verdict because he had already decided as a matter of law that the former Alaskan governor hadn’t proven her case.
 The jury could have been dismissed at that point, but Rakoff let them reach a verdict in the event an appeals court eventually concluded he was wrong and returned the case to the lower court for a jury trial, as it had already done once before.